yzong0107/Create-New-Purchase-Order/backend/README.md

 # Important Notes for Users

-1. The excel file to be processed should always be "**download.xlsx**"
+1. The excel file to be processed should be put in *"V:\Purchasing Astro Boy\commitment files\Input"* folder, and there should **only** be a single excel file (.xlsx) there.
 2. Before running the RPA program, the excel file should be edited.
-Column K's value should either be "Y" or "N", indicating if this PO's subledger is "Material" or "Contract".
+Column K's value should either be *"Material"* or *"Contract"*, indicating if this PO's subledger is "Material" or "Contract".
 Otherwise, the corresponding row won't be processed.

 ![excel edit](images/excel_edit.png)

 3. Always check the downloads.xlsx after the program finishes.
 The program should log the PO code in AiM.
-Column L and M are **auto generated** by this RPA program.
+Column L, M and N are **auto generated** by this RPA program.
+Please manually check those error messages.

    ![excel output](images/excel_output.png)